tinelix/astoria/README.md

 1. Install PHP 7.4, web-server, Composer, Node.js 10+, Yarn and [Chandler](https://github.com/openvk/chandler)

 * PHP 8 is still being tested; the functionality of the engine on this version of PHP is not yet guaranteed.
+* _For Russian Federation residents [switching Composer to non-political repository](https://stackoverflow.com/a/76131122) is very important._

 2. Install MySQL-compatible database.